RutledgePaulV/rsql-mongodb/README.md

 ### Caveats

+_Issue_
 ~~Does not yet support anything except string values.
+Coming soon!~~

+_Resolved_

-Coming soon!~~ By providing the entity class to the CriteriaBuildingVisitor, all of the string fields that are associated with the nodes will be converted to their entity type prior to be setting on the criteria object.
+By providing the entity class to the CriteriaBuildingVisitor, all of the string fields that are associated with the nodes will be converted to their entity type prior to be setting on the criteria object.
 Spring will then appropriately map their values to whatever they need to be for the execution of the query.

+_Issue_

+Using the @Field annotations to choose a different value for the field in mongodb doesn't allow you to use that name as the field name in the RSQL query

 ### Examples of supported cases.
 For the full list, please see tests.